 Ball State University elected him in 2010 to the BSU Journalism Hall of Fame.

 He is married to Malgorzata (Gosia) Wroblewska-Nuwer.
 He has two grown sons and two grandchildren.
 Gosia has one grown daughter, a Ph.D. in biology from Cambridge.

 The couple lives in Indiana and Warsaw, Poland–with visits to their Alaska properties in Tok and Alexander Creek, AK.

 Charitable work: He contributes regularly to HazingPrevention and the Buffalo State College Hank Nuwer Collection and BSC Hazing Collection managed by BSC archivist Daniel DiLandro.

-His interests include travel with his wife Malgorzata, collecting authors on international stamps, flyfishing, riding horses, reading (of course), and trying to regain his former proficiency in Latin.
+His interests include travel with his wife Malgorzata, collecting tropical fish and authors on international stamps, flyfishing, riding horses, and reading quality literature and novels about the American West.